Sports Direct Accused Of Bugging Private MP Meeting

 Emotions were running high when the MPs caught a Sports Direct staff member – who was delivering refreshments – planting a mini camera in their private meeting room.

 The MPs demanded an explanation as to how the recording device got there and why the firm felt the need to plant it in the first place.

 Billionaire founder of Sports Direct, Mike Ashley, accused the MPs of planting the bugging device themselves, though Mr Wright hoped this serious allegation was a “spur of the moment misjudgment.”

-Mr Ashley later admitted that some of his employees were working for less than minimum wage, and that he was keen to improve conditions for staff, but denied any knowledge of the recording device.
+Mr Ashley later admitted that some of his employees were working for less than minimum wage, and that he was keen to improve conditions for staff, but denied any knowledge of the listening bug.

 Covert Recording Devices in Common Use

 The event echoes earlier news reports such as that of the New Zealand rugby team finding a hidden recording device in their hotel room during a match in Australia.

 As well as this, Harvard Law School students located a recording device that was taped under a table in the Caspersen Student Centre back in April.
 Students commented that the device had picked up a number of sensitive and personal conversations held between pupils.

 News reports also highlight an increased use of covert recording devices to monitor elderly friends and relatives in care home settings; by organisations looking to gather government intelligence; and by companies wanting to monitor employee activity, to name but a few.

 Benefits of Using Hidden Recording Devices